 Before considering ERP therapy for yourself or someone you know, it is crucial to have a clear understanding of what ERP entails.
 To dispel any misconceptions, we have addressed some common myths below.

 ERP therapy goes beyond mere exposure to fears.
-It encompasses both facing fears and actively resisting the habitual responses associated with those fears, such as engaging in rituals or avoidance behaviors.
+It encompasses both facing fears and actively resisting the habitual responses associated with those fears, such as engaging in rituals or avoidance behaviours.

 Flooding is an alternative form of treatment for OCD that seeks to induce an overwhelming level of distress in patients by intensifying their obsessions.
 The aim is to reset the patient's nervous system and enable them to independently manage their obsessions.
 In contrast, exposure and response prevention (ERP) therapy follows a different approach.